foundationallm/foundationallm/src/dotnet/AgentFactoryAPI/README.md

 ## Overview

-The Agent Factory API is secured via Azure AD and an `X-API-KEY` and requires a user context that is typically passed from the Azure AD/Identity platform secured UI/application.
+The Agent Factory API is secured via an `X-API-KEY` and requires a user context that is typically passed from the Azure Entra/Identity platform secured UI/application.

 The Agent Factory API provides the following services:

 - Handles Completion and Summary requests from the Gatekeeper API
 - Determines the best agent or agents for a user prompt
-- Determines the best orchestrator (Semantic Kernel or LangChain)
+- Based on agent configuration, the agent factory will call the specific orchestrator (Semantic Kernel or LangChain)
 - Builds a target(s) agent for the user prompt
   - Looks for a proper prompt to send to the sub-agents
   - Loads data sources for target agents (Data Source API)